taherelsheikh/FinTech/README.md

 ## How is this useful

-FinTechs like payments and lending solely see entrepreneurs as their target audience.
-In fact, their market are people who accept payments in any form and want to manage these payments so what if there is a way to measure entrepreneurship in a country and the features that reflect that.
+FinTechs startups who are in the payments and lending space solely see entrepreneurs as their target audience.
+In fact, some countries have very positive ecosystems for these entrepreneurs to thrive in while others don't.
+This project will help identify these countries.

 ## Machine learning for real problems